GoTeamEpsilon/desktop.yml/README.md

 ## Personas

+**To see all packages and resources for each persona, visit the [docs](https://github.com/GoTeamEpsilon/System/blob/master/personas/docs.md).**

 #### General

 This persona is installed automatically.
 It comes with Windows compatibility software, popular note taking applications, cloud-music players, day-to-day utilities, messengers, and Google Chrome.